-Registers of parliamentary voters first began to be systematically kept as a result of the REFORM ACT of 1832, before which constituencies were unequal and electoral qualifications varied from district to district.
-Some areas of the country were entirely unrepresented in Parliament, whereas ancient boroughs returned two Members of Parliament to the House of Commons, even those that had dwindled in size and importance (the notorious 'rotten boroughs').
-The grouping of boroughs gave a preponderance of representatives to the south and east of the country, at the expense of the new industrial towns of the midlands and the north, and the boroughs returned approximately three times as many Members of Parliament as the counties.
+Registers of parliamentary voters (commonly called electoral registers, electoral rolls or voters’ lists) first began to be systematically kept as a result of the Reform Act of 1832.
+Before this, constituencies had been unequal, and electoral qualifications varied from district to district.
+Some areas of the country had been entirely unrepresented in Parliament, whereas ancient boroughs had returned two Members of Parliament to the House of Commons, even those that had dwindled in size and importance (these were the notorious 'rotten boroughs').
+The grouping of boroughs had meant that there were many more representatives from the south and east of the country, at the expense of the new industrial towns of the midlands and the north, and the boroughs had returned approximately three times as many Members of Parliament as the counties.

 The REFORM ACT of 1832

 Prior to the Act, Devon had returned 26 Members of Parliament - two county Members, two for the city and county of Exeter and two each for the boroughs of Ashburton, Barnstaple, Beer Alston, Dartmouth, Honiton, Okehampton, Plymouth, Plympton, Tavistock, Tiverton and Totnes.
-The Reform Act cut the number of Members of Parliament to 22, and split the county into two divisions - North and South - each returning two M.P.s.
-The boroughs of Beer Alston, Okehampton and Plympton were disenfranchised, Ashburton and Dartmouth lost one Member of Parliament, and two Members were given to the new borough of Devonport.
+The Reform Act cut the number of Members of Parliament to 22, and split the county into two divisions - North and South - each returning two Members of Parliament.
+The boroughs of Beer Alston, Okehampton and Plympton were disenfranchised, so that they were no longer represented by their own Members of Parliament.
+Ashburton Borough and Dartmouth Borough lost one of their two Members of Parliament, and two Members were given to the new borough of Devonport.

 The REFORM ACT of 1867